-Palermo is the largest city on the fascinating island of Sicily, making it an obvious inclusion on many travelers’ itineraries.
-Just as Sicily has felt the influence of many different cultures over the years, so has Palermo, making it a city with an enticing mix of historical and cultural attractions.
+As the largest city on the fascinating island of Sicily, Palermo is an obvious inclusion on many travelers’ itineraries.
+The city has felt the influence of many different cultures over the years, giving it an enticing mix of historical and cultural attractions.

-Sicily has much more to offer visitors though beyond just Palermo, so it’s best to allow one or even several days to explore the best places to visit from Palermo.
-From beaches to ancient ruins and towns full of character, the best day trips from Palermo help you experience the things that make Sicily so special.
+Sicily has much to offer beyond Palermo, though, so you should devote at least one day of your trip here to explore the best places to visit from Palermo.
+From ancient ruins to towns full of character, the best day trips from Palermo help you experience the things that make Sicily so special.
 Here’s what you have to look forward to with extra time in Palermo.

-Getting there: A short trip from Palermo, there are regular buses that make the 35-minute trip up to Monreale from Palermo.
-If you’d like to have someone show you around Monreale, consider taking a guided tour instead.
+Getting there: Monreale is just a short trip from Palermo, with regular buses making the 35-minute journey.
+If you’d like someone to show you around Monreale, though, consider taking a guided tour instead.

-Often seen just as a place for visitors to Sicily to base themselves, the port city of Trapani has quite a bit to see for day trippers.
-As laid-back as Palermo is bustling, the Old Town of Trapani has some grand landmarks like the Porta Oscura and Cathedral of San Lorenzo among its humble maze of streets.
-There are also the fortifications along the waterfront which lead to Ligny Tower which is home to a local archaeological museum.
-But actually, the main attraction of Trapani is the city’s salt pans which are just to the south.
-There, around the community of Nubia, you can see the salt pans stretching out below traditional windmills by the coast.
-You’ll even find a Salt Museum there which takes visitors through the history of harvesting sea salt.
+Though it’s often dismissed as just a base for visitors to Sicily, the port city of Trapani has quite a bit for day-trippers to see.
+As laid-back as Palermo is bustling, the Old Town of Trapani has some grand landmarks – such as the Porta Oscura (Dark Door) and Cathedral of San Lorenzo – in its humble maze of streets.
+The fortifications along the waterfront lead to Ligny Tower, home to a local archaeological museum.

-Getting there: There are regular buses that make the 2 hour journey from Palermo to Trapani.
-If you only want to see the salt flats though, consider a guided tour which takes you there as well as some other great places.
+Getting there: Regular buses make the two-hour journey from Palermo to Trapani.
+If you only want to see the salt flats, consider this guided tour, which takes you there as well as some other great places.

-Getting there: To reach Erice from Palermo, first take a bus journey to Trapani.
-There you can ride a cable car up to Erice.
+Getting there: To reach Erice from Palermo, first take a bus to Trapani, where you can ride a cable car up to Erice.
 Alternatively, you can visit with a guided tour and see other places in the region.

-Getting there: There aren’t too many easy train trips from Palermo, but Cefalu is one of them.
+Getting there: Cefalù is one of the few easy train trips from Palermo.
 Hourly trains make the journey from Palermo and take just under an hour to get there.
-Alternatively, you can combine Cefalu and Monreale if you take a guided tour.
+Alternatively, you can combine your visits to Cefalù and Monreale in a guided tour.

 Getting there: Local buses frequently travel from Palermo to Mondello, taking 35 minutes to make the journey.